julianbarg/CV/cv.md

 * Shadowed teaching prep and TA'd course *Competing in and with China* with Dr. Klaus Meyer at Ivey Business School, 2018
 * CaseMate for *Globally Responsible Leadership: Managing According to the UN Global Compact*.
 Created in Spring 2018 with Dr. Paul Beamish

+# Grants

+---

+* OpenAI Research Access Program grant
+	- For work on identifying climate disinformation
+	- $5,000 in API credits

 # Work on research grants

 ---

 --------------------------------------------------------- ----------------------
-**Redactions, omissions, and document dumping.**											 Fall 2024 **A computational assessment of the oil industry’s obstruction of a Congressional investigation**
+**Redactions, omissions, and document dumping.**											 Fall 2024 **A computational assessment of the oil industry's** **obstruction of a Congressional investigation**

-*Dr. Alexander Kaurov, Dr. Julian Barg, Dr. Naomi Oreskes, Dr. Geoffrey Supran*
+*Dr. Alexander Kaurov, Dr. Julian Barg,*
+*Dr. Naomi Oreskes, Dr. Geoffrey Supran*
 --------------------------------------------------------------------------------

 * On CSSN Congressional Subpoena Documents Analysis grant, USD $20,000 awarded August 2024\